Hello Muddah, Hello Fadduh (A Letter from Camp): Translations

-The Dutch version "Brief uit la Courtine" sung by Rijk de Gooyer is not about a children's summer camp, but about a soldier in the Dutch army camp at La Courtine, France.
+The Dutch version "Brief uit la Courtine" (also called Beste Ouders, Lieve Ine) sung by Rijk de Gooyer is not about a children's summer camp, but about a soldier in the Dutch army camp at La Courtine, France.
+There is also "Brief naar La Courtine" (also called "Beste Kerel, Hier Is Vader") which is the response by the soldier's parents.

 The Austrian comedian Paul Pizzera presented a German interpretation with the title "Jungscharlager" in 2013.

-The American Jewish singer/comedian Country Yossi sings a Yiddish version called "Camp Zlateh" on his 1988 album "Captured".
+The American Jewish singer/comedian Country Yossi sings a Yiddish version called "Camp Zlateh" on his 1988 album Captured.